Macclesfield Canal: Arrival of the railways

 With proposals for the North Staffordshire Railway underway by 1845, the canal company threatened to build their own railway between the branch of the Manchester and Birmingham Railway at Macclesfield and Harecastle Tunnel, where it would meet the North Staffordshire Railway.
-The railway promoters immediately tried to gain the support of the Macclesfield Canal, by offering them shares, and requesting their assistance in promoting their Act of Parliament.
+The railway promoters immediately tried to gain the support of the Macclesfield Canal, by offering them shares, and requesting their assistance in promoting their act of Parliament.
 The canal company suggested that the railway could lease the canal at £2 per share per year.
 The railway company responded with an alternative plan, which would see them buying the canal within five years for £2.50 per share, and paying off some of the canal's debts.
 This was rejected by the shareholders, who authorised the committee to negotiate with other railways, or to seek the required powers to build their own railway.

 By June 1846 the company had negotiated an alternative arrangement with the Sheffield, Ashton-under-Lyne and Manchester Railway.
 Under the terms of this agreement, the railway company took out a perpetual lease of the canal at an annual rent of £6,605, which amounted to £2.50 per share, and was broadly equivalent to the dividend paid by the canal company prior to 1840.
 They also made a payment of £60,000, to cover all outstanding debts of the canal company.
-A bill to authorise the takeover of both the Macclesfield Canal and the Peak Forest Canal was sought and obtained in late 1846.
+A bill to authorise the takeover of both the Macclesfield Canal and the Peak Forest Canal was sought and an act of Parliament was obtained in late 1846.
 The final meeting of the canal company took place on 15 July 1847, although it remained as a legal entity until 1883, to manage the rents.
 The railway company began selling water from the canal as soon as it took over.